 Q7.
 Is it possible to do Leh Ladakh trip in 2-3 days?

 The short answer to the question in “Yes.”
 However, does it makes sense to make a 2-3 day trip to Ladakh, well, kinda “No.” You need at least 7-8 days for making a road trip to Leh Ladakh, and in that as well you will touch Leh and come back home without visiting any sightseeing places in Ladakh.

 So, if you want to make a trip to Ladakh in 2-3 days, the only option is to fly into Leh.
 But, then as per acclimatization recommendation, you need at least 36 hrs of acclimatization.

 Hence, for the first two days, you will be restricted to Leh only after you fly into Leh.
-Then, on Day 3, if planning a 3 day trip to Ladakh, you can either do a day trip to Nubra Valley or do a day trip to Pangong Tso.
+Then, on Day 3, if planning a three day trip to Ladakh, you can either make a day trip to Nubra Valley or make a day trip to Pangong Tso.

 Q8.
 Should I go to Ladakh from Srinagar Leh Highway or Manali Leh Highway?